Pocket Colposcope: Increased Distribution and Adoption (2017-2018)

 Cervical cancer affects the lives of 500,000 women worldwide each year, resulting in more than 270,000 deaths annually.
 Because the majority of cases occur in low-income countries that cannot afford the tools commonly used in the United States, new solutions must be found.

 To address this challenge, researchers at Duke’s Global Women’s Health Technologies Center have developed a Pocket (Point-of-Care Tampon) Colposcope to screen for cervical cancer in low-resource settings.
-The Pocket Colposcope has similar clinical performance to the existing standard-of-care colposcope, but has lower capital and maintenance costs ($250 compared to $20,000) and increased portability.

 Summer 2017 – Summer 2018